 When you need to reheat a cup of coffee or bowl of soup, the microwave is ideal.
 This appliance can also be great for defrosting frozen foods like meat.

 Microwaves cannot brown or crisp foods, so they are not suitable for broiling or toasting.
-If you are making foods that demand a crispy texture like chicken wings, a microwave isn’t the best choice.
+A microwave isn’t the best choice if you are making foods that demand a crispy texture like chicken wings.

 In almost every case, the microwave will reheat and cook foods faster than a toaster oven will.
 The downside to this is that microwaves do not heat foods as evenly as a toaster oven does.

-Toaster ovens and microwaves are fairly comparable in price, at least when it comes to basic models.
+Toaster ovens and microwaves are fairly comparable in price, at least in basic models.
 A simple toaster oven can be found for around $35 and microwaves generally start at $45 for a small, basic appliance.

 With increasing size and functionality, prices will increase.
 Toaster ovens that have multiple functions like rotisserie can cost upwards of $100-$150.
 Larger microwaves are also priced at around $100 and up.